froggr/rsb-study-group/_episodes/9-The-Spirit-Chapter-5.md

 ---
 title: "Ep.
-9 - The Spirit - Chapter Mixed 0024 Chapter Xxiii The Holy Spirit In The Church General"
+9 - The Spirit - Chapter 5"
 subtitle:     "The Spirit"
 keywords:
 - course1